 Teachers are geared to assessment.
 Often they feel compelled to possess written evidence that a learner has reached an objective before they are convinced the objective has actually been learnt.

 Assessment is forced participation on the part of the learner.
 Without engagement at the time of assessment, it could be construed that nothing can be achieved in an assessment test.
-Yet not achieving is hardy unequivocal evidence that learning hasn’t happened.
+Yet not achieving is hardly unequivocal evidence that learning hasn’t happened.

 A principle upheld by designers of resources for distance learning is that if the student hasn’t been asked a question about a learning objective, and responds with the correct answer, the objective hasn’t been learnt.
 Prompting the learner to respond in this way gives the teacher an opportunity to record that learning has occurred.
-It tends to subscribe to the tick-box mentality, but at least it is a recordable event.
+It tends to subscribe to the tick-box mentality, but, at least, it is a recordable event.

 Questioning a way to learn